 Target bonus percentages are reviewed and approved on an annual basis for each named executive officer and established based on each named executive officer s role and level of responsibility within the organization.
-For example, the Compensation Committee determined that a 100% target was appropriate for Mr. Granger, a 75% target was appropriate for Dr. Addiego and a 70% target was appropriate for Mr. Eichler (each consistent with fiscal year 2012 and 2011) due to the significance of their roles in our overall management for fiscal year 2013, their status as our most senior executives and the Compensation Committee s determination of the correlation of their responsibilities with our overall corporate operating performance.
-Each of these target levels was also consistent with Radford s recommendation based on the market practices of our peer group.
-The Compensation Committee also set Mr. Lev s target bonus percentage at a level consistent with the prior year.
-In making this determination, the Compensation Committee noted that the target bonus percentages for the other named executive officers were unchanged from the prior year, and that Mr. Lev s target for the prior year was determined based on relatively recent negotiations between us and Mr. Lev in connection with Mr. Lev joining our company in late 2011.
+For example, the Compensation Committee determined that a 100% target was appropriate for Mr. Granger and a 70% target was appropriate for Mr. Eichler (each consistent with fiscal 2013 and 2012) due to the significance of their roles in our overall management for fiscal 2014, their status as our most senior executives and the Compensation Committee s determination of the correlation of their responsibilities with our overall corporate operating performance.
+The Compensation Committee also set the bonus target percentages of Mr. Lev, Mr. Wier and Mr. Bingaman at levels consistent with the prior year.
+In making this determination, the Compensation Committee noted that the target bonus percentages for the other named executive officers were unchanged from the prior year.